+Sustainability is one of the nine central corporate values and part of the corporate strategy.
+For STRABAG, responsible, sustainable management includes living the values it has defined, such as partnership.
+But taking responsibility also means responding to the diverse needs and requirements of our various stakeholders and taking into account the effects of our core business on the environment and on society.
+This integration of sustainability aspects into the management of the group promotes social acceptance and ensures future viability.

-For STRABAG, doing business responsibly and sustainably means working within its defined values such as partnership.
-Assuming responsibility also means giving balanced consideration to the impact of the core business on society and the environment, systematically registering the increasingly complex wishes and needs of the various stakeholders and actively remaining up to date through continuous dialogue.
-This allows the group to remain competitive and to constantly realign its portfolio of services to the demands and developments on the market.
-At the same time, the company remains on the lookout for pioneering solutions outside of the group that could create fresh forward momentum in the core business.
+This keeps the group competitive and enables it to constantly realign its portfolio of services to the demands and developments on the market.
+At the same time, the company remains alert to innovative solutions outside of the group that could create fresh forward momentum in the core business.
+High priority, long-term perspective

-Corporate Responsibility (CR) at STRABAG has deliberately been placed within the responsibility of the CEO.
-This sends an important signal that sustainability and corporate responsibility at STRABAG are carried by the top management and that they are seen from a long-term perspective.
-Sustainable management and entrepreneurial responsibility at STRABAG are integrated into the group strategy: Proposals for priority strategic issues as well as relevant indicators and objectives are drawn up by the responsible managers, with support from the internal CR organisation and in coordination with the CEO, and subsequently discussed by the STRABAG SE Management Board before being reworked if necessary and finally cleared for release.
+The topic of sustainability and the function of Sustainability Management (formerly Corporate Responsibility Management) has been the responsibility of CDO Klemens Haselsteiner since 2020.
+This sends an important signal that sustainability at STRABAG has the support of senior management and is viewed from a long-term perspective.
+The six strategic fields reflect STRABAG's comprehensive understanding of responsibility.
+The Sustainability Management team, whose staff has been expanded this year, focuses its activities on the strategic field of environmental responsibility, with priority given to the topics of energy, materials, circularity and supply chain.
+Sustainable management and entrepreneurial responsibility at STRABAG are integrated into the group strategy.
+Proposals for priority strategic issues as well as relevant indicators and objectives are drawn up by the responsible managers, with support from the internal sustainability management organisation and in coordination with the relevant board member and the CEO, and subsequently discussed by the STRABAG SE Management Board before being reworked if necessary and finally cleared for release.
 Strategically critical incidents are addressed ad hoc during the Management Board meetings.